JoeV1026/JoeV1026/README.md

 I strongly believe in collaboration and am always open to brainstorming ideas and building impactful projects with like-minded individuals.
 If you're interested in working together or discussing an exciting concept, feel free to reach out.
 I'd love to connect!

-Private Repositories

-For security reasons, all my school-related work is stored in private repositories.
-If you're interested in viewing my coursework, feel free to reach out, and I’d be happy to invite you.

 ## 📂 Private Repositories

 For security reasons, all my school-related work is stored in **private repositories**.
 If you're interested in viewing my coursework, feel free to reach out, and I’d be happy to invite you.